MaalyALkaraki/syllabus/node-db/week-18/sql3-node-sql.md

       console.log(result);
     });

+You can run the command from the terminal using:

+    node sqltest.js

-This should return a complex object that contains a `rows` element with the details for customer 32, as follows:
+This should display a complex object that contains a `rows` element with the details for customer 32, as follows:

-    ...
+    Result {
+    command: 'SELECT',
+    rowCount: 1,
+    oid: null,
     rows:
      [ { id: 32,
         name: 'Keith Franco',